Cardinals vs. Royals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Adam Wainwright (3-6) will take the mound for the Cardinals, his 15th start of the season.
+- The Cardinals will hand the ball to Steven Matz (3-7) for his 17th start of the season.

-- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Wainwright has made 10 starts of five or more innings in 14 chances this season, and averages 4.7 frames when he pitches.

 |Opponent